 Location: United States and Canada

 US Locations: Alabama, Arkansas, Connecticut, District of Columbia, Delaware, Florida, Georgia, Iowa, Illinois, Indiana, Kansas, Kentucky, Louisiana, Massachusetts, Maryland, Maine, Michigan, Minnesota, Missouri, Mississippi, North Carolina, New Hampshire, New Jersey, New York, Ohio, Oklahoma, Pennsylvania, South Carolina, South Dakota, Tennessee, Texas, Virginia, Vermont, Wisconsin, and West Virginia

 Size: 0.75 to 1.25 inches (19.05 – 31.75 mm)

-The Spring Peeper lives throughout the Eastern United States.
+The Spring Peeper lives throughout the Eastern United States and southeastern Canada.
 It is one of the first frogs to start breeding after the snow melts in the northern parts of its range.
 Therefore, its call has been a sign of spring, hence the name.
 It has a x on its back which makes it easy to identify.
-The Spring Peeper belongs to the tree frog family – Hylidae, but they don’t in the trees.
+The Spring Peeper belongs to the tree frog family – Hylidae, but they don’t live in the trees.
 They live on the ground amongst the vegetation.
 Due to their size and coloration, they can be hard to find outside of breeding season.